We Like! you really cant keep a good secret

 The Best of Oughterard and Connemara

-If you have a sense of history, 'Connemara' will conjure up many kinds of emotion
+If you have a sense of history, 'Connemara' will conjure up many kinds of emotion.

-so no adjectives are required.
 Oscar Wilde famously described it as 'Savage beauty'.

-For me, it's the feeling of Freedom and the awe inspiring natural wonder that I see all around me when I'm out on Lough Corrib in a small boat and experience the unimaginable silence and magnitude of the sky, water and mountains.
+For me, it's the feeling of Freedom and the awe inspiring natural wonder that I see all around me especially when I'm out on Lough Corrib in a small boat and experience the unimaginable beauty, power, silence and magnitude of the sky, water and mountains.
 Then I might spot a tiny boat in the distance and hear the whispers of the fishermen on board, or if near the shore and hear the birds chattering and wonder 'what they are talking about?

 Or when I'm out for a walk and experience the four seasons in an hour -

-Even more MAGIC!
+Even more MAGIC!.

 These crusies on Lough Corrib are no less than magical and something